Learn something new every day

 A nasal swab is taken to investigate the potential presence of a bacterial culture, fungal infection, antigens, antibodies or virus.
 Tissue or fluid collected from the nose is often representative of infections present throughout the body and can be used as an alternative to a blood test.
 Often both nostrils are sampled, each with a different swab, in order to validate results.

 Correct documentation is written up before a nasal swab is performed.
 The completed swab must be identifiable to the correct patient at all times to avoid misdiagnosis.
-Information such as the date the specimen was collected, the patient’s name and any medication already administered is documented and sent to the laboratory along with the nasal swab.
+Information such as the date the specimen was collected, the patient’s name and any medication already administered is documented and sent to the laboratory along with the swab.
 Swabbing procedures should be explained to the patient and their consent obtained, before the swab is taken.

 The medical professional washes their hands and puts on gloves.
 Performing the procedure involves gently pushing the swab up into the tip of the nose.
 It is often left for a few seconds to absorb fluid and twisted to obtain tissues.
 Investigating different types of infection may require variations in procedure such as the location within the nose from which the sample is taken.
-Nasal swab results usually take under a week to return to the health practitioner depending on location and the health service in use.
+Results usually take under a week to return to the health practitioner depending on location and the health service in use.